IHE/RAD.IRA/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-The following is a representation of the interaction model.
+Figure 1:53.4.1.2-2 is a representation of the interaction model.

 > Note: The term `Driving Application` and `Synchronizing Application` in the diagram are *convenient* terms instead of actual defined terms.
 They are used here to highlight the additional capabilities a driving application can do, in particular:
 > - Start a new reporting session
 > - Launch another application
 > - Open (including resume) or close a report context

-**Figure 1:53.4.1.2-1: FHIRcast Concept Interaction Model**
+**Figure 1:53.4.1.2-2: FHIRcast Concept Interaction Model**

 <div>
     <img src="interaction_model.png" width="80%">